-- 6.8 Our school has a Work Experience Policy and procedures which comply with national and local guidance and which are regularly reviewed and updated. - 6.9 We are aware of our responsibilities for the safeguarding of pupils who are educated off site or who are in alternative provision and work with Bucks County Council to monitor and review this. - 6.10 At our school we work hard to understand the impact on children of living in families experiencing difficulties relating to mental ill-health and/or substance misuse and/or domestic violence and know that the child/ren might experience abuse or neglect as a result of these difficulties. - 6.11 The DSL along with the rest of our staff have received training to recognise and respond appropriately should suspicions arise.
-Ensuring signs and indicators are progressed to inform plans of support. - 6.11.1 The DSL along with the rest of our staff receive regular training to recognise and respond appropriately should suspicions arise, ensuring signs and indicators are progressed to inform plans of support. - 6.11.2 Pupils are encouraged to seek help and support and are provided with information about how to access this, if they are encountering problems at home. - 6.11.3 Staff understand that sharing information with parents may not be n appropriate and ensure that decisions of this nature are made in partnership with Children's Social Care or the police.
+- 6.7.10 Seeking appropriate advice, support and guidance to enable us to critically evaluate safeguarding information and concerns, and to act on them appropriately. - 6.7.11 Providing continuing support to a pupil (about whom there have been concerns), who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Designated Safeguarding Lead at the pupil's new school as a matter of urgency/ within the first term. - 6.8 Our school has a Work Experience Policy and procedures which comply with national and local guidance and which are regularly reviewed and updated. - 6.9 We are aware of our responsibilities for the safeguarding of pupils who are educated off site or who are in alternative provision and work with Bucks County Council to monitor and review this. - 6.10 At our school we work hard to understand the impact on children of living in families experiencing difficulties relating to mental ill-health and/or substance misuse and/or domestic violence and know that the child/ren might experience abuse or neglect as a result of these difficulties. - 6.11 The DSL along with the rest of our staff have received training to recognise and respond appropriately should suspicions arise.
+Ensuring signs and indicators are progressed to inform plans of support. - 6.11.1 Pupils are encouraged to seek help and support and are provided with information about how to access this, if they are encountering problems at home or elsewhere. - 6.11.2 Whilst we strive to work together with families, staff understand that sharing information with parents may not always be appropriate and ensure that decisions of this nature are made in partnership with Children's Social Care or the police.

-7. Confidentiality
+7 Confidentiality

 - 7.1 We recognise that all matters relating to child protection are confidential. - 7.2 The Headteacher or Designated Safeguarding Lead will disclose personal information about a pupil to other members of staff on a need to know basis only.
-This will be governed by BSCB Information Sharing Protocols. - 7.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 7.4 Staff will not keep duplicate or personal records of child protection concerns.
-All information will be reported to the Designated Safeguarding Lead and securely stored only in the designated location within the school, separate from the pupil records. - 7.5 Provision is in place for the information to be accessed, in the absence of the DSL, in an emergency.
+This will be governed by BSCB Information Sharing Protocols. - 7.3 All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

-- 7.6 All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another.
+- 7.4 Staff will not keep duplicate or personal records of child protection concerns.
+All information will be reported to the Designated Safeguarding Lead and securely stored only in the designated location within the school, separate from the pupil records. - 7.5 Provision is in place for the information to be accessed, in the absence of the DSL, in an emergency. - 7.6 All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another.
 Staff will however reassure the child that information will only be shared with those people who will be able to help them and therefore need to know. - 7.7 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parents /carers, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with the ESAS or Social Care on this point.